rotationalio/rotational.io/content/en/blog/2023-05-09-age-of-postsql.md

 - [RisingWave](https://www.risingwave.dev/docs/current/intro/), currently in beta, is like a PostgreSQL for Kafka and Pulsar users.
 It offers a database for longterm topic storage, querying, and aggregation.
 - [Ensign](https://rotational.io/ensign/), also now in [free beta](https://rotational.app/register), features fully managed eventing for data analytics, making it easier for teams to share data with less bureaucracy and publish data science outputs back to the application.
 It also offers event persistence and end-to-end encryption by default.

 The main thing that distinguishes PostSQL solutions is that they're not only unapologetically unconventional, they also help solve very real, very timely problems  &mdash; performant and energy-efficient machine learning, strongly consistent high-speed transactions, event persistence, data privacy, and MLOps.

-## Red Flags
-What are some of the signs to look out for that it might be time for a PostSQL solution rather than building (and forever maintaining) a homemade hybrid?

-### 1. The tools you're using aren't working for what you need them to do
-For instance, maybe queries are fast, but writes/upserts are so slow that they're preventing you from launching a high value new feature.

-### 2. You're doing things manually that databases are good at
-For instance, you're generating and applying unique identifiers, or having to devise ways of reconstructing history by putting changes to an object in chronological order.

-### 3. You're doing things manually that eventing is good at
-For example, you need to copy data from location X to location Y. Bonus points if this happens periodically and you lay awake at night worrying something important has changed since the last batch ETL.

-### 4. The data analysts don't have a way to "talk back" to the application
-For example, your data-driven intelligence processes are orphaned and/or require someone to kick off a manual process.
-Alternatively, your data scientists are building models, but don't feel confident navigating the MLOps.
+These are relatively new problems, and they're hard to solve with custom code or generic tools.

 ## Conclusion